yiisoft/queue/README.md

 $status->isDone();
 ```

-## Driver behaviors
+## Adapter behaviors

-Some of queue drivers support different behaviors like delayed execution and prioritized queues.
+Some of queue adapters support different behaviors like delayed execution and prioritized queues.

-**Important:** Not every driver supports all the behaviors.
-See concrete driver documentation to find out if
+**Important:** Not every adapter supports all the behaviors.
+See concrete adapter documentation to find out if
 it supports the behavior you want to use.
-Driver will throw a `BehaviorNotSupportedException` if it does not support
+Adapter will throw a `BehaviorNotSupportedException` if it does not support
 some behaviors attached to the message you are trying to push to the queue.

 ### Delay behavior